 Begun in 2008 and in continuous evolution and production since that time, The Little Mountain Project is a multi-platform hyperlocal documentary project.
 It is both a continuously updated website that provides independent information about the redevelopment of the Little Mountain Housing Project, and a place where you can gain insight into the progress of the feature documentary film Champions of Little Mountain.

 CHAMPIONS OF LITTLE MOUNTAIN is a feature documentary, currently in post production.
-It’s a significant element of The Little Mountain Project and is scheduled for completion in 2017.
+Ten years in the making, it is a significant element of The Little Mountain Project and is scheduled for completion in 2018.

 View the most up to date trailer for the film below: